guillp/requests_oauth2client/README.md

 ## Calling APIs with Access Tokens

-If you already managed to obtain an access token for the API you want to call, you can simply convert it to an instance of [BearerToken].
-Instances of that class work as a `requests` compatible auth handler.
+If you have already obtained an access token for the API you want to call, you can convert it to an instance of [BearerToken].
+Instances of this class work as a `requests` compatible auth handler.

 ```python
 import requests